NeedleInAJayStack/needleinajaystack-haystack-datasource/src/README.md

 <!-- This README file is going to be the one displayed on the Grafana.com website for your plugin -->

-# Grafana Haystack Datasource
+# Haystack

-A data source for haystack tagged data
+A Grafana data source for Haystack tagged data